-HTML and CSS coders should add appropriate alternative text or an empty alt attribute to every image, including CSS background images, and ARIA tags to font icons.
-This will help users of adaptive technologies, those in situations where images can't be adequately displayed, and search engines to access image-based information.
+Add appropriate alternative text or an empty alt attribute to every image, including CSS background images, and ARIA tags to font icons.

 Image-based information cannot be accessed by most adaptive technologies or in specific situations: